Black Friday British Airways: flight and holiday deals, discounts to Europe and USA

-Black Friday British Airways 2021: savings on 20,000 flight and holidays, with discounts to Europe and USA
+Black Friday British Airways 2021: savings on 20,000 flights and holidays, with discounts to Europe and USA

 Black Friday has come to British Airways - there are sale seats to the newly opened US, and across Europe, for 2022